skafos/skafossdk/resources/api_ref.md

 Upload a file, or list of files, compress them to a zip, then hit 2 endpoints:

 **First Call:**
-Create model version record in postgres and return the s3 pre-signed URL.
+Create model version record in DB and return the s3 pre-signed URL.
 Model version id and filepath left empty in DB until after successful upload to s3.

 How will the user know the model_id?